susnata1981/Ziplly/README.md

 1. Download the source code
 2. Install google app engine plugin
 3. Install mysql
+4. Add all the required dependencies
-4. Run as Web application
+5. Run as Web application
-5. Work on your own branch
+6. Work on your own branch